-There are six review lessons, with one after every five lessons, and each review is followed by an assessment.
+There are six review lessons in books F through K—one after every five lessons, and each review is followed by an assessment.
 You will likely spend at least one or two days on the review and a few days on the assessment.
 Both reviews and assessments use a variety of question formats.
 Reviews often require students to write full sentence responses.
 Assessments include questions in the same formats that students will encounter on both the PARCC (Partnership for Assessment of Readiness for College and Careers) and Smarter Balanced Assessment Consortium exams—exams tied to the Common Core.
 In addition, assessments always include a written assignment.
 Interestingly, for the assessment composition tasks students are supposed to work through the writing process with peer review, revisions, and rewrites.
 And some writing assignments require research.
 Clearly, these extend the time required for the assessments beyond a single session.

 For all levels, teacher editions are the same as student workbooks but with overprinted answers.

 You can easily skip the teacher edition for second grade, but you will probably want them for other levels to save you time even if you can easily figure out the answers yourself.
-Separate text booklets are available for grades five and up, but you shouldn't need them.
+Separate test booklets are available for grades five and up, but you shouldn't need them.

 I particularly like this series for a number of reasons: the use of literary excerpts, the variety of activities, the selection of words (challenging yet more practical than in some other resources), and reasonable cost.

 Sample pages are available on the publisher's website.